Orforglipron: The Oral GLP-1 Pill for Weight Loss

 Together, these actions lead to weight loss and better-controlled blood sugar levels in type 2 diabetes.

 Orforglipron is known as a GLP-1 receptor agonist and belongs to the same group of medications as the weight loss injections Mounjaro, Wegovy, and Nevolat.
-However, unlike these, which need to be injected either weekly or daily in the case of liraglutide (Nevolat), orforglipron is a daily tablet, which may be a more suitable route of administration for some people.
+However, unlike these, which need to be injected either weekly or daily in the case of liraglutide (Nevolat), orforglipron is a daily tablet, like oral Wegovy, which may be a more suitable route of administration for some people.

 Orforglipron is not effective on its own.
 Like other GLP-1 medications, you will need to make lifestyle changes, such as eating a reduced-calorie, balanced diet and exercising more, to get the full benefits.